 "He says he'll be right here," Olivier told her.

 Rada nodded.
 "Thank you."
-She grasped the edge of the table and stood up, moving carefully toward the hallway.
+She pushed herself up and moved carefully toward the hallway.

 Olivier groaned inwardly and took hold of Rada's elbow, helping to guide her toward the bedroom.
 Rada patted her hand, as much to comfort her as to express thanks.
 A moment later, Scar burst in through the front door, shouldered Olivier aside, and scooped Rada up into his arms, cradling her tenderly.